sahilda/the-truck-stop-sf/README.md

-# The Truck Stop SF HipChat plugin
+# The Truck Stop SF plugin

-A simple app that responds to a HipChat channel with today's menu for the Truck Stop SF http://www.truckstopsf.com/.
-Right now, this app only responds to a single, particular HipChat channel.
+A simple app that responds to Slack commands with today's menu for the Truck Stop SF http://www.truckstopsf.com/.

 #### TODOs:
+* Extend it to work on all Slack rooms
-* Make it extendable to any HipChat room
+* Make it work with HipChat
 * Modify the message to add line breaks between trucks **(done)**
 * Modify the script to check current SF time instead of system time **(set to PST, so no daylight savings is taken into account, but good enough)**
 * Enhance the message to add links to each truck's website **(done)**